Russian Defense Ministry Reports 31 Ceasefire Violations In Syria Over Past 24 Hours - UrduPoint

 The Defense Ministry also reported that more than 140 refugees had returned to Syria from Lebanon.

-"Over the past 24 hours, 145 refugees (including 43 women and 74 children) have returned to the Syrian Arab Republic from the territory of Lebanon through the Jaydet-Yabus and Tell-Kalah checkpoints.
-No refugees have arrived from Jordan through the Nasib checkpoint," the ministry said.
+"Over the past 24 hours, 142 refugees (including 43 women and 72 children) have returned to the Syrian Arab Republic from the territory of Lebanon through the Jaydet-Yabus and Tell-Kalah checkpoints.
+No refugees have arrived from Jordan through the Nasib checkpoint," the ministry said, adding that two refugees returned to their places of permanent residence.